Santa Fe Bengal Cattery

 Bengal Kittens NM, Pictures Bengal Cats

-Santa Fe Bengal Cattery has been a member, in good standing, of The International Cat Association (TICA) and of The International Bengal Cat Society (TIBCS) for all the years of membership and participates in the Breeders' Voluntary Code of Ethics.
+Santa Fe Bengal Cattery has been a member, in good standing, of The International Cat Association (TICA) and of The International Bengal Cat Society (TIBCS) for all the years of membership, and has signed and participates in the Breeders' Code of Ethics for both organizations.

 Back to Top